Shopping in Asheville

 Discover the quintessential downtown shopping experience on Haywood Street, one of Asheville's original shopping districts.
 From Malaprop's Bookstore to Mobilia, you'll be sure to find something stimulating on Haywood Street.

-Visit the working studios and galleries of hundreds of artists–painting, pottery, jewelry, glass, metal, wood and much more.
+Visit the working studios and galleries of hundreds of artists in different media - painting, pottery, jewelry, glass, metal, wood and much more.
 The River Arts District consists of a vast array of more than 200 artists and working studios in 23 former industrial and historical buildings spread out along a one-mile stretch of the French Broad River.
 Open every day.